fishee82oo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit a contact's information
-2. FastCard looks for person with their phone number
+2. FastCard looks for contact with their phone number
-3. FastCard updates the person's particulars
+3. FastCard updates the contact's particulars

     Use case ends.